rosaaldama278/tingaldama/_posts/2022-11-09-NN-and-Decision-Tree.md

 ## Decision Tree

 Compared to the naive tree algorithm , the goal here is to select the feature and threshold that maximally reduces label uncertainty.
-Typically measured by criteria like Gini impurity, entrop.
+Typically measured by criteria like Gini impurity, Entropy

 Criterias to measure uncertainty in cell C: